mmb-carb/ESTA/docs/DEVELOPERS.md

     cd input/defaults/domains/
     python preprocess_grid_boxes.py -gridcro2d GRIDCRO2D.California_12km_97x107 -rows 97 -cols 107  -regions california_counties_lat_lon_bounding_boxes.csv

 And this would print a nicely-formatted dictionary (JSON/Python) to the screen, which you can copy to a file called `county_boxes_ca_12km.py`.
-NOTA BENE: If you enter a lat/lon bounding box outside your stated grid domain, this script will return a non-sensical bounding box.
+NOTE: If you enter a lat/lon bounding box outside your stated grid domain, this script will return a non-sensical bounding box.

 [Back to Main Readme](../README.md)